Tabular Model Designer (SSAS)

 The diagram view displays tables, with relationships between them, in a graphical format.
 Columns, measures, hierarchies, and KPIs can be filtered, and you can choose to view the model by using a defined perspective.

 Most model authoring tasks can be performed in either view.

 You can view the code behind a Model.bim file when you right-click select View Code on the file in Solution Explorer.
-For Tabular models at compatibility level 1200, the model definition is expressed in JSON.
+For Tabular models at compatibility level 1200 and later, the model definition is expressed in JSON.

 Note that you will need a full version of Visual Studio that provides the JSON editor.
 You can download and install the free Visual Studio Community edition if you do not require the additional features in commercial editions.